Help Center/ Migration Center/ Best Practices/ Server Migration/ Migrating On-premises Servers to Huawei Cloud

 • Allow access from the server where the MgC Agent is installed over port 5985.

-• Have WinRM enabled and have connected to the server where the MgC Agent is installed.
-For more information, see How Do I Configure WinRM on a Windows Source Server and Troubleshoot WinRM Connection Problems?
+• Have WinRM enabled and be able to access the server where the MgC Agent is installed.
+For more information, see How Do I Configure WinRM and Troubleshoot WinRM Connection Problems?

 • Allow the execution of shell scripts.
-Open PowerShell on the source servers as an administrator and run the following command to view the current execution policy:
+To review the current execution policy, you can open PowerShell on the source servers as an administrator and run the following command:

 Get-ExecutionPolicy

-If Restricted is returned, no script can be executed.
+If Restricted is returned, no scripts can be executed.
 Run the following command and enter Y to change the policy to RemoteSigned:

 Set-ExecutionPolicy RemoteSigned